 Here is a scenario we see happen all the time.

-You get covered under a permit, in this case an air permit, and you get inspected by a NJDEP inspector.
+You get covered under a permit, in this case, an air permit, and you get inspected by an NJDEP inspector.
 When they visit the site, they alert you to the fact you need other various environmental permits, plans, or approvals at your facility.
 Things like:

 - NJPDES Stormwater Permits

 - SPCC Plans

 Because you've allowed inspectors in to examine your facility, they're going to make sure you're in compliance with your permit, and any other potentially applicable environmental permits.

 We see and hear about this constantly, especially from organizations that tend to brush off regulations until "someone asks about them".
 Usually, it isn't an issue unless there are egregious violations at your facility.